 We have always been fans of Irish baking styles.
 Irish recipes usually require few ingredients—some combination of flour, baking soda, sugar, salt, and buttermilk—and aren’t overelaborate like other European baking methods.
 There is no proofing, no kneading, no fussing.
 The difficult thing about Irish baking is knowing how to hold back.

-We currently have a team of four bakers lead by veteran pastry professional Caitlin Cicala.
-Our bakers come in at 5 AM and bake throughout the morning so customers have the opportunity to purchase a scone or muffin hot from the oven.
+We currently have a team of bakers lead by veteran pastry professional Caitlin Cicala.
+Our bakers come in before dawn and bake throughout the morning so customers have the opportunity to purchase a scone or muffin hot from the oven.
+Every day, we deliver fresh pastries to our Taraval location so you can enjoy our breads and pastries on both ends of the Sunset.

 There are few things that can bring as much joy as a warm muffin.